-The County has entered into various lease agreements as lessee for financing the acquisition of squad cars for the Sheriff's Department, copier leases for various departments, building lease space, and a postage machine.
+The County has entered into various lease agreements as lessee for financing the acquisition of squad cars for the Sheriff's Department, fleet vehicles for various departments, copier leases for various departments, building lease space, and a postage machine.
 Leases range from three to five years and have been recorded at the present value of their future minimum lease payments as of the inception date.
-Lease payments are paid by the General Fund and the Health and Human Services Special Revenue Fund.
+Lease payments are paid by the General Fund, Human Services Special Revenue Fund, and the Forfeited Tax Special Revenue Fund.